rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

   teleport.recordingencryption.v1.KeyState key_state = 2;
 }

-// GetRotationStateResponse contains the current KeyState of all WrappedKeys
+// GetRotationStateResponse returns whether or not a key rotation is in
+// progress.
-// in the EncryptedSessionRecordingConfig. message GetRotationStateResponse {
+message GetRotationStateResponse {
-  // Keys contains the list of currently active public keys along with their status. repeated AgeEncryptionKeyKeyWithState keys = 1;
+  // State represents whether or not a recording key rotation is in progress. teleport.recordingencryption.v1.KeyState state = 1;
 }

 // CompleteRotationRequest